alex/what-happens-when/README.rst

 DNS lookup
 ----------

+Domain Name System (DNS) is, in simple words, the technology that translates human-adapted, text-based domain names to machine-adapted, numerical-based IP.
+When you wish to visit google.com, you ought to type in the address as http://209.85.227.104 before you can have access to google, but because of this amazing thing called DNS, you don’t have to memorize dozens of IP addresses you visit frequently.
+You can compare DNS and caching (cache-ing) to the contacts app on your device.
+If you need to call your friends, you don’t have to know all of their phone numbers by heart because the app takes care of that; you simply have to know the name of the person you wish to call, as it is saved in the contacts app

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).
 * If not found, the browser calls ``gethostbyname`` library function (varies by